gmc-code/PC-Latex/docs/latex_maths/area_of_a_square/squares.rst

 Area of Squares
 ====================================================

-| The diagrams below show a sqaure with the area to be calculated.
+| The diagrams below show a square with the area to be calculated.
 | These are python generated via LaTeX with separate question and answer sheet pdfs.

 ----